 Electrical Safety First is governed by a Board of Trustees who have a vast range of experience and interest in electrical safety.
 They are responsible for setting the strategic goals of the charity to ensure that it fulfils its consumer safety mission, adheres to principles of good governance and remains true to its values.

-Bryn Walker (Chairman)
+Bryn Walker (Acting Chair)

 Bryn Walker is a building services consulting engineer with over 40 years experience in the construction industry and has been a Trustee of the Electrical Safety Council since 2001.
 He is currently the Deputy Chairman.
 Bryn is also a Director of Fraser Walker Associates, Building Services Consulting Engineers, Oxford.